endpointservices/mps3/docs/causal_consistency_checking.md

 "A2 < B2" // @A3 Alice heard bob's question out-of-turn
 ```

 B2 cannot be less than A2 and A2 cannot be less than B2 at the same time!
 So we have shown a contradiction.
-The pub system messed up when A2 head bob's reply, and all the information
+The pub system messed up when Alice heard bob's reply, and all the information
 was available to do that detection locally to A. However, we had to use symbolic reasoning to figure it out, which is kinda complicated to do.

 ### Avoiding Symbolic Reasoning